lambda-llama/icfpc2013/README.md

 [find] [isNotRedundant] these redudant problems during dynamic programming and drop the bigger problem **early**.
 This was done by a set of rules, some obvious, like [De Morgan laws] [demorgan], others not so obvious.

-In all of the rules above we treat two terms as equivalent if they are either equal syntatically or end up in the same state after abstract interpretation (see next section).
+In all of the rules bellow we treat two terms as **equivalent** if they are either equal syntatically or end up in the same state after abstract interpretation (see next section).